-You can integrate real-time captioning of audio content into meetings and events and present these captions in the new Closed Caption pod display.
+You can integrate real-time captioning of audio content into meetings and events and present these captions in the new Closed Caption display.
 This is a key component of the Adobe Connect accessibility initiative to provide WCAG 2.1 AA compliant (including Section 508 and EN 501 349) meetings and assists participants who are deaf or hard of hearing to participate in meetings.

 The Adobe Connect Closed Caption display appears in your Adobe Connect meeting environment.

-The Participants can also scroll back to previous captions and then fast-forward to the current captions.
+Attendees can also scroll back to previous captions and then fast-forward to the current captions.
 If the host allows it, the participants can save the captions as a transcript and download them.

 As a Host, you can email or download the captions.

 On the main menu, click CC > Export > Download or Email.